ionstage/jcore/README.md

 ## Features

-- Supports existing HTML without any special annotations
+- Support existing HTML without any special annotations
 - Small, simple, and no transpiler
 - Standalone, no dependencies

-## Example
+## Examples

 #### Toggle switches